satishchauhan108/EagleEye/README.md

-# 🛡️ YOLO Unauthorized Person Detection System
+# 🛡️ EagleEye Unauthorized Person Detection System

 A complete, modular, and production-ready system for detecting unauthorized persons using YOLOv8 and face recognition.
 Built with Python, FastAPI, OpenCV, and Ultralytics YOLOv8.